-These lights aren’t only suitable to be used as christmas lights, because of their built in diffusers they provide a very nice and soft spread out light, great for accent and mood lighting.
+These lights aren’t only suitable to be used as Christmas lights, because of their built in diffuser they provide a very nice and soft spread out light, great for accent and mood lighting.
 You can also hang them by the interconnecting cords making them easier to use in some spots and also temporary if desired instead of LED strip you need to glue in place.

 Christmas droplet form

 50pcs 5v or 12v ws2811 Pixel/Christmas Style LED lights (Resistor style)

 500pcs 5v or 12v ws2811 Pixel/Christmas Style LED lights (Aliexpress) (Resistor style)

 1000pcs 12v ws2811 Pixel Bullet LED Lights (12v Regulated variant, I like the xConnect variant)

 There are slightly different variants, they are a bit bigger but they provide mounting holes if you want to screw it down